kevinmartinjos/varnam-docs/guide_front.md

 >bhaarateey -> भारतीय

+####How does varnam work?

+Varnam is based on phonetic transliteration, and defines a particular scheme for each language. libvarnam is the core library that all Varnam projects use.
+It is a shared library that implements a transliterator, a reverse transliterator and a learning subsystem.

+libvarnam is a learning program, that is, it can learn words as you type.
+It stores the words it has learned, and makes use of this knowledge to provide suggestions while transliterating.

+For instance, to input the text "മലയാളം", in other phonetic based transliteration systems, you will have to input "malayaaLam".
+But in Varnam, just inputting "malayalam" can give you the word "മലയാളം".
+Varnam knows about half a million Malayalam words as of now, and it gets better with more use.
+Varnam can ease the input time considerably for beginners, compared to other transliteration systems.

 #### Where can I download varnam?

 Currently there are no packages available for any operating system.
 You will have to download the source code and compile varnam.
 The [getting started][getting_started] guide will tell you how to do that.
 If you want to jump in and test varnam right away, check out the [online editor](http://www.varnamproject.com/editor).
 The online editor currently supports transliteration to Malayalam and Hindi from English.